Capuchin33/zest-pw/README.md

 ### 2. Configuration

-Create the configuration file `zest.config.ts` in your project root manually.
+The configuration file `zest.config.ts` will be automatically created in your project root after installation.

 The default configuration: